danchoi/vmail/website/page.markdown

 To copy a message to another mailbox, put the cursor on the message in the message list, and type `,B`.
 You'll be prompted to select the target mailbox.

+## Composing messages

+To start writing a new a email message, type `,c`.

+To reply to a message, type `,r`.

+To reply-all to a message, type `,a`.

+To forward a message, type `,f`.

+All these command open a message composition window.
+At the top, you will see mail headers like this:

+    from: Daniel Choi <dhchoi@gmail.com>
+    to:
+    subject:

+The `from:` field will be pre-filled from your `.vmailrc` configuration.
+You're responsible for fill in the `to:` and the `subject:` fields.
+You can add a `cc:` and `bcc:` field if you want.

+When you fill in the recipient addresses, you can use vim autocompletion if you generated a `vmail-contacts.txt` file.
+Start typing a name or email address, then press `C-x C-u` to invoke autocompletion.

+Tip: Use `C-y` instead of ENTER to select a match.
+This will prevent you from creating a blank line in the middle of the email headers.

+Make sure your email addresses are separated by commas and that they all ultimately appear on the **same, unbroken line** for each field.
+Vim will probably break long lines automatically as you type them, so for now (pending a future enhancement), you'll have to rejoin the lines if breaks get inserted.

+After you fill in the headers, write your message.
+Make sure there is a blank line between the headers and the body of your message.

+When you're done writing, send the message by typing `,vs` in normal mode.

+You can save the message as a draft in your draft mailbox by typing `,vd` in normal mode.

+At any point, you can quit the composition window by typing `q` in normal mode.

+## Attachments

+The current version of vmail can handle attachments to a certain extent.

+When you're viewing a message with attachments, you'll see something like this at the top of the message window: